Christ Defends the Poor and the Oppressed

-On this twenty fifth Sunday of ordinary time, the Church enjoins us to reflect on our attitude towards money, material things, and our relationship with the poor and weak.
-Injustice and greed and oppression are among the greatest factors that has perpetuated poverty.
+On this twenty fifth Sunday of ordinary time, the Church enjoins us to reflect on our attitude towards money, material things, and especially, our attitude towards the poor and the marginalized.
+Injustice, greed and oppression are among the greatest factors that has perpetuated poverty in our society.

-Once we understand this, selfishness and egocentrism will disappear.
-We shall no longer think of ourselves alone to the detriment of others.
-We shall begin to consider the interest and good of others.
-It is the will of God that we should be happy here and have a share in the resources of our world.
-God equally, wants us to be saved.
-This includes being saved from starvation in the midst of plenty.
-It means being saved from the injustice, greed and corruption that destroys our world and leaves the poor and week in perpetual suffering.
+Once we understand this, selfishness will disappear, and we shall begin to consider the interest and good of others.
+It is the will of God that we all should be saved.
+This includes being saved from starvation.
+It means being saved from injustice, greed and corruption that has destroyed our world and left many poor.

-Paul reminds us that: “The love of money is the root of all evil” (I Tim 6, 10).
-Money and wealth only have value when they are wisely used to help the needy around us.
+Money and wealth have value only when they are wisely used to help those around us.
 Only fools hold tenaciously to money and wealth above God, and to the detriment of the poor.
 Also, only the ungodly use their wealth to oppress the poor and the weak.
-This is because, they are like “the fool who says there is no God” (Ps 14, 1).
+This is because, they are like “the fool who says there is no God” (Ps 14:1).

-On the contrary, the wise use his wealth to help those in need.
+On the contrary, the wise use his wealth to help those in need and so, stores up wealth for himself in heaven.
 Therefore, it is important to know that when we are blessed by God with wealth, we are only its manager.
 Wealth is given to us for the purpose of helping and improving the lives of those in need.
 It is not meant only for us and our families.
-We must be charitable with our wealth.
+So, we must be charitable with it.

 Peace be with you all!